How to Bargain in Egypt, Smartly!

 These fundamentals are listed as follows.

-1. Don’t start bargaining in Egypt unless you are genuinely interested in an item or product
+1. Don’t start bargaining unless you are really intend to buy

 Never bargain just for the fun or practice of it, as it is not a means for exploitation.
 Rather it should result in a jointly beneficial transaction to the benefit of both parties.